kaust-cs249-2020/reem-alghamdi/README.md

     Input: An integer m.
     Output: The number of linear peptides having integer mass m.

+Example:

+    Sample Input:

+        1024

+    Sample Output:

+        14712706211

 ## Section 06

+More generally, brute force algorithms that enumerate all candidate solutions but discard large subsets of hopeless candidates by using various consistency conditions are known as branch-and-bound algorithms.
+Each such algorithm consists of a branching step to increase the number of candidate solutions, followed by a bounding step to remove hopeless candidates.
+In our branch-and-bound algorithm for the Cyclopeptide Sequencing Problem, the branching step will extend each candidate peptide of length k into 18 peptides of length k + 1, and the bounding step will remove inconsistent peptides from consideration.

 ### Count Linear Peptides
     Exercise Break: How many subpeptides does a linear peptide of given length n have?
 (Include the empty peptide and the entire peptide.)

+Example:

+    Sample Input:

+        4

+    Sample Output:

+        11

 ### Cyclopeptide Sequencing
+Given an experimental spectrum Spectrum of a cyclic peptide, a linear peptide is consistent with Spectrum if every mass in its theoretical spectrum is contained in Spectrum.
+If a mass appears more than once in the theoretical spectrum of the linear peptide, then it must appear at least that many times in Spectrum in order for the linear peptide to be consistent with Spectrum.
+For example, a linear peptide can still be consistent with the theoretical spectrum of NQEL if the peptide’s spectrum contains 242 twice.
+But it cannot be consistent with the theoretical spectrum of NQEL if its spectrum contains 113 twice.

     Cyclopeptide Sequencing Problem: Given an ideal spectrum, find a cyclic peptide whose theoretical spectrum matches the experimental spectrum.

     Input: A collection of (possibly repeated) integers Spectrum corresponding to an ideal spectrum.
     Output: An amino acid string Peptide such that Cyclospectrum(Peptide) = Spectrum (if such a string exists).

+Example:

+    Sample Input:

+        0 113 128 186 241 299 314 427

+    Sample Output:

+        186-128-113 186-113-128 128-186-113 128-113-186 113-186-128 113-128-186

 ## Section 07
+Although CyclopeptideSequencing successfully reconstructed Tyrocidine B1, this algorithm only works in the case of an ideal spectrum, i.e., when the experimental spectrum of a peptide coincides exactly with its theoretical spectrum.
+This inflexibility of CyclopeptideSequencing presents a practical barrier, since mass spectrometers generate "noisy" spectra that are far from ideal — they are characterized by having both false masses and missing masses.
+A false mass is present in the experimental spectrum but absent from the theoretical spectrum; a missing mass is present in the theoretical spectrum but absent from the experimental spectrum.

 ### Cyclopeptide Scoring
+To generalize the Cyclopeptide Sequencing Problem to handle noisy spectra, we need to relax the requirement that a candidate peptide’s theoretical spectrum must match the experimental spectrum exactly, and instead incorporate a scoring function that will select the peptide whose theoretical spectrum matches the given experimental spectrum the most closely.
+Given a cyclic peptide Peptide and a spectrum Spectrum, we define Score(Peptide, Spectrum) as the number of masses shared between Cyclospectrum(Peptide) and Spectrum.
+The scoring function should take into account the multiplicities of shared masses, i.e., how many times they occur in each spectrum.
+For example, suppose that Spectrum is the theoretical spectrum of NQEL; for this spectrum, mass 242 has multiplicity 2.
+If 242 has multiplicity 1 in the experimental spectrum of Peptide, then 242 contributes 1 to Score(Peptide, Spectrum).
+If 242 has multiplicity 2 or more in the experimental spectrum of Peptide, then 242 contributes 2 to Score(Peptide, Spectrum)

     Cyclopeptide Scoring Problem: Compute the score of a cyclic peptide against a spectrum.

     Input: An amino acid string Peptide and a collection of integers Spectrum.
     Output: The score of Peptide against Spectrum, Score(Peptide, Spectrum).

+Example:

+    Sample Input:

+        NQEL
+        0 99 113 114 128 227 257 299 355 356 370 371 484

+    Sample Output:

+        11

 ###  Leaderboard Cyclopeptide Sequencing
     Cyclopeptide Sequencing Problem (for spectra with errors): Find a cyclic peptide having maximum score against an experimental spectrum.

     Input: A collection of integers Spectrum.
     Output: A cyclic peptide Peptide maximizing Score(Peptide, Spectrum) over all peptides Peptide with mass equal to ParentMass(Spectrum).

+Example:

+    Sample Input:

+        10
+        0 71 113 129 147 200 218 260 313 331 347 389 460

+    Sample Output:

+        113-147-71-129

 ## Section 09
+When we apply LeaderboardCyclopeptideSequencing for the extended alphabet to Spectrum10, one of the highest-scoring peptides is VKLFPWFNQXZ, where X has mass 98 and Z has mass 65.
+Apparently, non-standard amino acids successfully competed with standard amino acids for the limited number of positions on the leaderboard, resulting in VKLFPWFNQXZ winning over the correct peptide VKLFPWFNQY.
+Since LeaderboardCyclopeptideSequencing fails to identify the correct peptide even with only 10% false and missing masses, our stated aim from the previous section is now even more important.
+We must determine the amino acid composition of a peptide from its spectrum so that we may run LeaderboardCyclopeptideSequencing on this smaller alphabet of amino acids.

+We define the convolution of a spectrum by taking all positive differences of masses in the spectrum.

 ### Spectral Convolution
     Spectral Convolution Problem: Compute the convolution of a spectrum.

     Input: A collection of integers Spectrum.
     Output: The list of elements in the convolution of Spectrum.
 If an element has multiplicity k, it should appear exactly k times; you may return the elements in any order.

+Example:

+    Sample Input:

+        0 137 186 323

+    Sample Output:

+        137 137 186 186 323 49

 ### ConvolutionCyclopeptideSequencing
     Code Challenge: Implement ConvolutionCyclopeptideSequencing.

     Input: An integer M, an integer N, and a collection of (possibly repeated) integers Spectrum.
     Output: A cyclic peptide LeaderPeptide with amino acids taken only from the top M elements (and ties) of the convolution of Spectrum that fall between 57 and 200, and where the size of Leaderboard is restricted to the top N (and ties).

+Example:

+    Sample Input:

+        20
+        60
+        57 57 71 99 129 137 170 186 194 208 228 265 285 299 307 323 356 364 394 422 493

+    Sample Output:

+        99-71-137-57-72-57

 ## Section 11
+We can compute an array PrefixMass storing the masses of each prefix of Peptide in increasing order, e.g., for Peptide = NQEL, PrefixMass = (0, 114, 242, 371, 484).
+Then, the mass of the subpeptide of Peptide beginning at position i + 1 and ending at position j can be computed as PrefixMass(j) − PrefixMass(i).
+For example, when Peptide = NQEL,

+Mass(QE) = PrefixMass(3) − PrefixMass(1) = 371 − 114 = 257.

 ### Linear Spectrum
     Code Challenge: Implement LinearSpectrum.

     Input: An amino acid string Peptide.
     Output: The linear spectrum of Peptide.

+Example:

+    Sample Input:

+        NQEL

+    Sample Output:

+        0 113 114 128 129 242 242 257 370 371 484

 ## Section 13
 ### Linear Scoring
     Code Challenge: Compute the score of a linear peptide with respect to a spectrum.

     Input: An amino acid string Peptide and a collection of integers Spectrum.
     Output: The linear score of Peptide with respect to Spectrum, LinearScore(Peptide, Spectrum).

+Example:

+    Sample Input:

+        NQEL
+        0 99 113 114 128 227 257 299 355 356 370 371 484

+    Sample Output:

+        8

 ### Trim
     Code Challenge: Implement Trim (reproduced below).

     Input: A collection of peptides Leaderboard, a collection of integers Spectrum, and an integer N.
     Output: The N highest-scoring linear peptides on Leaderboard with respect to Spectrum.

+Example:

+    Sample Input:

+        LAST ALST TLLT TQAS
+        0 71 87 101 113 158 184 188 259 271 372
+        2

+    Sample Output:

+        LAST ALST

 ## Section 14
 ### Turnpike
+If A = (a1 = 0, a2, …, an) is a set of n points on a line segment in increasing order (a1 < a2 < · · · < an), then ∆A denotes the collection of all pairwise differences between points in A. For example, if A = (0, 2, 4, 7,), then
+ΔA=(−7, −5, −4, −3, −2, −2, 0, 0, 0, 0, 2, 2, 3, 4, 5, 7).
+The turnpike problem asks us to reconstruct A from ∆A.

     Turnpike Problem: Given all pairwise distances between points on a line segment, reconstruct the positions of those points.

     Input: A collection of integers L.
     Output: A set of integers A such that ∆A = L.

+Example:

+    Sample Input:

+        -10 -8 -7 -6 -5 -4 -3 -3 -2 -2 0 0 0 0 0 2 2 3 3 4 5 6 7 8 10

+    Sample Output:

+        0 2 4 7 10
 # CHAPTER 5: How Do We Compare Biological Sequences?